Mount Polley mine: 2019

 The Remediation Plan was prepared by Golder Associates for the MPMC and was submitted to the British Columbia Ministry of Environment & Climate Change Strategy.
 This was the final requirement of the Pollution Abatement Order which was lifted on 12 September 2019.
-The Mount Polley Review Panel determined that the environmental effect of the dam breach and tailing spill were the physical disruption of the effluents rather than chemical.
-MPMC turned its remediation focus to restore physical state of the affected sites.
+The Mount Polley Review Panel determined that the environmental effect of the dam breach and tailing spill was the physical disruption of the effluents rather than chemical.
+MPMC turned its remediation focus to restoring the physical state of the affected sites.
 The remediation efforts include ongoing planting of trees and shrubs that are native to the local ecosystem in the riparian and upland areas along Hazeltine Creek.
 The Mount Polley remediation efforts have replanted 600,000 trees and shrubs to date.
-The risk from chemical contamination on the site was determine to be low to very low to the relevant terrestrial and aquatic environments.
-Remediation efforts also repaired 400 metres of shoreline at Quenels Lake and installed new fish habitats at that site.
+The risk from chemical contamination on the site was determined to be low to very low in the relevant terrestrial and aquatic environments.
+Remediation efforts also repaired 400 metres of shoreline at Quesnel Lake and installed new fish habitats at that site.
 New wetlands were also installed at the site next to the tailings pond failure.